 - Overuse tendonitis/tendinosis

-After you have received a referral from your physician, please call to schedule your Physical Therapy Evaluation.
+If you received a referral from a physician outside of UTSW, please call to confirm receipt of the referral or to schedule your Physical Therapy Evaluation.